-Easy Vegan Pumpkin Bread: this vegan pumpkin bread recipe is moist, deliciously dense & lightly fluffy.
-The best vegan pumpkin bread—rich pumpkin flavor, warm spices & lightly sweet.
+Easy Vegan Pumpkin Bread: this vegan pumpkin bread recipe is moist, deliciously dense & lightly fluffy, with rich pumpkin flavor.
+The best vegan pumpkin bread!

 So what do you think?
 Are you all for vegan pumpkin bread or are you more Team Pumpkin Muffins?
 (Shirts should be made, I think.)